-After a recent layoff in 2020, I knew I had to take a chance and start living a more fulfilling life that was missing in the corporate world I used to work in.
+After a layoff in 2020, I knew I had to take a chance and start living a more fulfilling life that was missing in the corporate world I used to work in.
 I decided to fuel my wanderlust and SEE as much of the world as possible by embarking on my first long term solo travel journey.
-I’m now on a mission to SEE the world and start living my bucket list dreams full time (or at least until my savings run out).
+I’m now on a mission to experience the world and live my bucket list dreams full time (or at least until my savings run out).
 The goal: Checking off my top 40 bucket list experiences before I’m 40 (that gives me five years)!
 Can I do it?

 Want the full story?
 Keep Reading